runtimere/jvm-custom-memory-arena/README.md

 ## Motivation

-After ~4 years of programming in Java, a persistent, sizable chunk of its functionality as a language still feels opaque and abstract because of how it manages things under the hood.
+After ~4 years of programming in Java, a persistent and sizable chunk of its functionality as a language still feels opaque and abstract because of how it manages things under the hood:

 - Objects appear without visible allocation
 - Memory is automatically managed
 - References feel disconnected from actual memory

-This project removes that abstraction.
+This project aims to remove that abstraction.

 Everything here is built on top of a single `byte[]`, and all structures, safety measures, and meaning are implemented manually.